 These are all countries that feature in the “top improvers” of this years’ index.

 Côte d’Ivoire was the continent’s most improved country since 2011, with a score increase of +8.5 points.
+Though the country’s ranking comes off a low base, other post-crisis countries aren’t showing quite the same levels of improvement.

 One interesting factor is that Côte d’Ivoire, despite its recent turbulent history, shows the second-biggest improvement in safety and the rule of law, specifically in terms of better personal safety and reduced political violence.